Natural Resources Building

-The Puget Sound Marine and Nearshore Grant Program (Grant Program) is co-lead by the Washington Department of Fish & Wildlife and Washington State Department of Natural Resources.
+The Puget Sound Marine and Nearshore Grant Program (Grant Program) is co-led by the Washington Department of Fish & Wildlife and Washington State Department of Natural Resources.
 We are funded by the US Environmental Protection Agency (EPA) through the National Estuary Program (NEP), and serve as the Marine and Nearshore LO.
-EPA has allocated approximately $15.5 million to the Grant Program since February of 2011, and additional funding may be available through January 2017.
+EPA has allocated approximately $20.75 million to the Grant Program since February of 2011.
 All federal grant money is matched dollar-for-dollar with state funds.
 NEP funding is invested in the work of local and tribal governments, state agencies, not-for-profit organizations, and other partners to implement the Action Agenda for Puget Sound.

 The Grant Program funds actions that advance the Action Agenda for Puget Sound by protecting and restoring marine and nearshore habitats and ecosystem functions.
 We strive to make precisely targeted investments in high priority actions that will achieve measurable results and meaningful contributions to Puget Sound recovery.
 The following principles are the foundation for our investments:

 Through the NEP, several Washington state agencies serve as Lead Organizations to develop and implement six-year strategies that advance the Action Agenda for Puget Sound.
+(See: The Marine and Nearshore Grant Program’s FFY 2014/2015 work plan and six-year strategy).
 Four are addressing ecosystem protection and restoration:

 Departments of Fish & Wildlife and Natural Resources

 Departments of Ecology and Commerce

 Pathogen prevention, reduction, and control